 Restorative Journeying with Survivors of Abuse within the Catholic Church

-Through the Pathways Victoria model and processes, the Church and participating religious institutions seek to take responsibility for addressing wrongs that have been committed.
-The model responds to the need of those who wish to connect at a pastoral level with a one-to-one connection with a care coordinator who will walk alongside victims and survivors on their journey.
-It facilitates a compassionate approach with the opportunity to restore faith and trust with every step of engagement.
+The Pathways model responds to the needs of those who wish to connect at a pastoral level with a one-to-one connection with a care coordinator who will walk alongside victims and survivors on their journey.
+We facilitate a compassionate approach with the opportunity to restore faith and trust with every step of engagement.